 Clive Everett covered fire compliant facades including changes to regulations and approved documents and guidance.
 Covering points around cavity trays, membranes such as EPDM materials being used around windows and at movement joints, as well as discussing balconies in the context of the approved documents.

-Richard Smith finished off the seminar with his talk on offsite construction and its growing use across the sector which inspired a good question and answer session at the end.
+The seminar closed with a talk on offsite construction and its growing use across the sector which inspired a good question and answer session at the end.

 After being given plenty of food for thought from the various talks guests were then able to trawl the underground corridors of the nerve centre where Winston Churchill and his cabinet set out their plans to win the second world war.